How the Yandex.Direct auction works

 Yandex.Direct click cost is not fixed — it is based on the results of an auction among advertisers.
 Advertisers set bids in a currency, but Yandex.Direct internal units are used for auctions.
 Bids are converted into internal units in real time.
 Conversions take place in accordance with the RF Central bank's exchange rate for the given currency on the current day.

 The auction takes place in realtime while the user loads the search results page or a page containing ad blocks from the Yandex Advertising Network or ad exchanges.
 The auction consists of a few steps.

 Ad selection and ranking

 Ads are selected individually for every ad block on the page that appears in response to a user's search term.
-Ads are sorted based on a combination of the bid, quality coefficient, and CTR forecast for that specific impression.
-Ads with the best combination of indicators will end up in the block.
+Ads are ranked based on a combination of the bid, quality coefficient, and CTR forecast for that specific impression.
+The ad with the best combination of indicators ends up in the block.

 Determining click price

 Click price is determined based on ad block type:

 In the sections on the first page of Yandex search results and on the YAN search sites, the click price is determined based on VCG auction rules.

 In the sections on the remaining pages of Yandex search, the “All ads” page, YAN content pages, and ad exchanges, the click price is determined based on GSP auction rules.

 VCG auction rules are used to determine the click price in blocks on the first page of Yandex search, as well as on YAN search sites.
 Here we'll describe how click price is calculated for the premium placement block.